gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Redeems referral code and credits points to users points account.
+Use this API to enter a referral code following which, the configured points would be credited to a user's reward points account.

 *Success Response:*

-ok
+Success.
+Check example below or refer `RedeemReferralCodeResponse` for more details.

 Schema: `RedeemReferralCodeResponse`